What happened in 2007?

 You can find me here:

 This is a work in progress.
-I want the arguement to get strong over time, it is probably a little weaker than it should be right now, but I think it's obvious something interesting has happened since 2007.
+I want the argument to get stronger over time.
+It is probably a little weaker than it should be right now, but I think it's obvious something interesting has happened since 2007.

 IQ Scores